AbuAlbr/Technical-Documentation-Project1/README.md

 3. Click on ***Download ZIP***.
 4. Unzip the files with any unzip program.
 5. Run the program with your favorite IDE compiler.
-6. Choose the number that suits your choice.

 ---